4780th Air Defense Wing: History

-In 1958, Strategic Air Command and Tactical Air Command took responsibility from Air Training Command (ATC) for the conduct of their combat crew training, However, ATC's 3555th Flying Training Wing (Advanced Interceptor), which had trained all-weather interceptor pilots for all USAF commands, including Air Defense Command (ADC) since 1953, continued interceptor crew training.
-Most interceptor pilots trained at Perrin, however, were later assigned to ADC.
-In March 1962, ADC decided it wanted to merge Perrin Air Force Base's interceptor school with other air defense resources.
-ADC acquired Perrin from ATC on 1 July 1962 and with it the 3555th Wing and its three Flying Training Squadrons.
+In 1958, Strategic Air Command and Tactical Air Command took responsibility from Air Training Command (ATC) for the conduct of their combat crew training.
+However, ATC's 3555th Flying Training Wing (Advanced Interceptor), which had trained all-weather interceptor pilots for all USAF commands, including Air Defense Command (ADC) since 1953, continued interceptor crew training.
+Most interceptor pilots trained at Perrin Air Force Base, however, were later assigned to ADC.
+In March 1962, ADC decided it wanted to merge Perrin's interceptor school with other air defense resources.
+ADC acquired Perrin from ATC on 1 July 1962 and with it the 3555th Wing and its three flying training squadrons.
 On that date, ADC discontinued the 3555th Wing and formed the 4780th Air Defense Wing (Training) with the 3555th's personnel and equipment.
 In addition to its operational squadrons, the wing was assigned a number of support and maintenance organizations to fulfill its role as USAF host organization for Perrin.

 The 4780th trained qualified pilots to operate the Convair F-102 Delta Dagger and Convair F-106 Delta Dart interceptor aircraft as combat weapons.
 In addition, it conducted lead-in training with the F-102 for F-106 Delta Dart and Convair B-58 Hustler.
 From 1962 to 1971 Perrin had the largest fleet of F-102 Delta Daggers in the US Air Force.
 Perrin was the only F-102 training base within ADC.
 The wing conducted a water survival skills school on nearby Lake Texoma, whose graduates included seventeen astronauts.

 In October 1962 during the Cuban Missile Crisis the wing suspended its training mission and placed all its interceptor aircraft on five-minute alert, some flying missions to Florida.

 The wing was awarded two Air Force Outstanding Unit Awards for its performance from 1965 through 1969.
-In addition, elements of the wing earned a third award for the period from January 1969 through May 1970, In 1969 the 4780th won the United States Air Force Flying Safety Plaque for flying 38,551 hours without a major accident.
+In addition, elements of the wing earned a third award for the period from January 1969 through May 1970, In 1969, the 4780th won the United States Air Force Flying Safety Plaque for flying 38,551 hours without a major accident.
 On 3 March 1971, it was announced that Perrin would close.
 On 13 May 1971 the last graduating class flew its F-102s in formation over Sherman and Denison, Texas as a farewell to its two host cities.
-A few days later the last of the Delta Daggers left the base, and the 4780th Air Defense Wing was discontinued.
+A few days later the last of the Delta Daggers left the base, and the wing' was discontinued.